 Sean focuses primarily on complex commercial and product liability litigation.
 He has represented clients in the chemical, consumer product, pharmaceutical, medical device, food and fragrance, and industrial products sectors when they faced significant product liability and mass tort claims, including putative class actions.
 He has litigated cases in federal and state courts in dozens of jurisdictions.

-Sean joined Shook after practicing as a partner with Dechert LLP, where he chaired the product liability and mass torts group for more than 10 years.
-In this capacity, he served as lead counsel in national diacetyl litigation, as trial counsel in numerous diet drug trials and on the litigation team that secured a defense verdict in the first tobacco medical monitoring trial, a class action involving 250,000 plaintiffs in West Virginia.
-He also acted as lead counsel in complex commercial litigation arising from a textile mill fire and in a class action alleging the release of chemicals at a North Carolina pharmaceutical facility.
+Sean is the former office managing partner of Shook’s Philadelphia office, which he founded in 2012, and now has grown to more than 20 attorneys.
+He joined Shook after practicing as a partner with Dechert LLP, where he chaired the product liability and mass torts group for more than 10 years.
+Sean served for nearly a decade as lead counsel for a flavorings company in the diacetyl mass tort litigation, as trial counsel in numerous diet drug trials and as legal strategist on the team that secured a defense jury verdict in the first tobacco medical monitoring trial—a class action involving 250,000 plaintiffs in West Virginia.
+He also acted as lead counsel in complex commercial litigation arising from a textile mill fire and in a putative class action alleging the release of chemicals at a North Carolina pharmaceutical facility.

 Publications and Presentations

-Editor, The Class Actions and Mass Torts Answer Book (PLI 2015)
+Editor, The Class Actions and Mass Torts Answer Book (PLI 2015).

-Sean Wajert, Noteworthy Product Liability Decisions Of 2012: Part 1, Law360, Jan.
+Author, Noteworthy Product Liability Decisions Of 2012: Part 1, Law360, Jan.
 9, 2013.

-Sean Wajert, A Criminal Act Severs The Chain Of Causation, Law 360, Aug.
+Author, A Criminal Act Severs The Chain Of Causation, Law 360, Aug.
 21, 2012.